Navid200/xDrip/docs/Nightscout/NS_SyncExecutables.md

 This is how you can update your virtual machine with the latest menus and commands.

 Open a [terminal](./Terminal.md).
 A [menu](./Menu.md) should come up automatically.
 If not, you have a very old version of our platform.
-To update, please proceed to the section titled "Bootstrap" below.
+To update, please skip to the section titled "Bootstrap" below.

 From the menu, select "Update scripts".
 After completion and closing the terminal and opening a new one, if a menu does not automatically open up, please proceed to the section titled "Bootstrap" below.
 <br/>